Most Common Species: Gryllus species and Acheta domesticus

 Name: House crickets have earned the nickname“Cricket on the Hearth”

 Appearance: Instantly recognizable by their song, crickets have leathery wings and long antennae

-Commonly encountered in yards, basements and barns, crickets are jumping insects typically measuring from about 9/16 to just over an inch long.
-These insects vary in color from brown to shiny black, with leathery wings and long antennae.
+Crickets are an occasional home invader and common denizen of the landscape.
+Crickets are commonly encountered in yards, basements and barns.
 Eggs hatch in late spring or early summer – those nymphs grow into adults in about 45 days.
 The males of these newly adult crickets will begin singing to attract females at this time and continue throughout the summer.